-The stream MUST be named "substg1.0_00030102" and MUST consist of 8 byte entries, one for each named property being stored and all entries MUST be arranged consecutively, like an array.
-In this stream, there MUST be exactly one entry for each named property of the message object or any of its sub-objects.
+The stream MUST be named "substg1.0_00030102" and consist of 8 byte entries, one for each named property being stored.
+All entries MUST be arranged consecutively, like an array.
+In this stream, there MUST be exactly one entry for each named property of the Message object or any of its sub-objects.

-Each of the 8 byte entries MUST have the following format.
+Each of the 8 byte entries have the following format: